csm-kr/dog_cat_colorization/README.md

 The goal of this project is to convert original gray scale dog or cat images to colorful vivid images.

-And it is a kinds of tutorial of a python example.
+And it is an good example supervised learning and tutorial.

 ## contents